awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Maintenance.md

 (2 rows)
 ```

 The managed plan now includes two approved plans that are the statement's plan baseline\.
-You can also call the `apg_plan_mgmt.set_plan_status` function to directly set a plan's status field to `'approved'`, `'rejected'`, `'unapproved'`, or `'preferred'`\.
+You can also call the `apg_plan_mgmt.set_plan_status` function to directly set a plan's status field to `'Approved'`, `'Rejected'`, `'Unapproved'`, or `'Preferred'`\.

 ### Rejecting or Disabling Slower Plans<a name="AuroraPostgreSQL.Optimize.Maintenance.EvaluatingPerformance.Rejecting"></a>

 To reject or disable plans, pass `'reject'` or `'disable' `as the action parameter to the `apg_plan_mgmt.evolve_plan_baselines` function\.
-This example disables any captured unapproved plan that is slower by at least 10 percent than the best approved plan for the statement\.
+This example disables any captured `Unapproved` plan that is slower by at least 10 percent than the best `Approved` plan for the statement\.

 ```
 SELECT apg_plan_mgmt.evolve_plan_baselines(